 In 2002 Microsoft came up with the idea of the .NET platform that was initially purposed to build Windows apps only.
 Due to the rapid advancement of technologies, the platform quickly became outdated.
 Therefore, in 2016 Microsoft released .NET Core.
 The new iteration had been completely rewritten to enable cross-platform development.
 Finally, in 2021 Microsoft released .NET 6 which unified all tools under the hood of .NET into one backend technology.

 .NET is loved for many reasons.
-To start, the platform is considered to be one of the best for building dynamic, robust web applications.
+To start, the platform is considered to be one of the best for building dynamic, robust web solutions.
 It provides a dedicated framework for web development along with seamless integration with Microsoft Azure.

 The technology is also very mature and versatile.
 Developers can choose from multiple languages to build .NET software products.
 There’s also a large number of libraries and other tools available.
-Altogether, these facilitate flexibility and faster delivery of the end product.
+Altogether, these facilitate flexibility and faster delivery of the end solution.

 Another thing that adds to the strengths of .NET is security.
 The platform is maintained by Microsoft and gets regular updates including security patches.